 What if the imaginary values are used in interpretation?
 Slope m in Figure 1 is a resistivity gradient representing the value of R0 at 100% electrical efficiency in the selected rock at all porosities.
 If slope n were to lie below slope m , resistivity Rt would lie below the extrapolated values of R0 , and oil saturations would be artificially overestimated over all porosities and saturations.
 This is a commonplace occurrence in literature that has become a factoid of conventional wisdom.
-The presence of oil cannot increase the electrical conductivity of water more than 100% efficiency (m).
+The presence of oil cannot increase the electrical conductivity of water more than 100% efficiency at 100% water saturation (at m).
 See Figure 6 and APPENDIX (D).

 Figure 9.
 Description of Well 3.
 This well log, too, is a vintage resistivity log.
 This log was chosen because of its simplicity.
 In this figure is a resistivity log in a water-wet rock.
 Like the two examples above, the resistivity curves show great contrast between an oil-bearing zone and a water-bearing zone.
 This example shows a dual induction log with an SP curve.
 At the top of the bed between X151 and X161 is an oil-bearing interval marked Zone A. Near the bottom of the bed is a water-bearing interval between X183 and X192 marked Zone B.